 The main premise of document assembly is the power of the dynamic template.
 Modern document assembly software converts text-based documents into best practice templates complete with the most up-to-date company branding, visual elements and information.
 Unlike previous models and templates that required costly IT services and were prone to human error, dynamic templates aren’t static; meaning individuals have the power to control updates centrally 24/7 and can roll out changes enterprise-wide through cloud-based services.

 This means documents are flexible and can change with the growing demands of your business – whether that’s a change of address on a company invoice, job title of a recent hire, new Twitter handle on an email signature or legal disclaimer at the bottom of a contract, the latest brand changes can be easily implemented and accessible across countries and languages.

 Importantly, the system isn’t robotic.
-It’s designed to enable personalisation and creativity while never compromising document compliance.
+It’s designed to enable personalization and creativity while never compromising document compliance.
 Integrated tools such as integrated ‘Brand Compliance Checkers’ allow employees to build on best practice templates while highlighting any off-brand content and offering on-brand alternatives at the click of a button from pre-approved, remote-access asset libraries.

 Why does document assembly matter?
 The stats…

 Following a host of productivity studies, here’s a few numbers that highlight why getting document creation and maintenance right really matters:

 In a recent survey, 66% of workers reported that at least two or three versions of a document were created before it received final sign off.
 In a separate study, one survey of US accounting, advisory and consultancy firms found that time spent hunting for documents could be costing these firms up to $4000 per employee every month.
 Any centrally controlled, easily accessible and editable solutions you can give professionals is a time and money saving asset to your brand.

 - Enabling a happier, more flexible workforce